imran-121/web-bdd-pom-java-cc/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Its a wrapper over "rest assured libarary", it also contains response extartors <br/>
 &nbsp;&nbsp; 4) **validator** Its contains class will will process the response or any input which needs specific processing.Returns true or false </br>

-All of the above packages are under "src/test/java" and each module contains group of classes depending up role <br>
+All of the above packages are under "src/test/java" and each module contains group of classes depending upon role. <br>

 ## Project Directories